-At a time when the market can find hundreds of thousands of different web hosting providers, users that are looking for accommodation for their websites are becoming lost in all the different choices.
-This is the main reason for a growing problem for web hosting companies: finding those new web hosting clients.
-This “How to get web hosting clients” guide was written by two web hosting industry veterans and it has been updated for the past decade.
+At a time when the market can find hundreds of thousands of different web hosting providers, users that are looking to host their websites are becoming lost in all the different choices.
+This is the main reason for a growing problem for web hosting companies: finding new clients.
+This “How to get web hosting clients” guide was written by two web hosting industry veterans, and it has been updated for the past decade by one of them (Goran Duskic).
 With that being said, both of us used the singular pronoun “I” because it felt more natural.

-This guide isn’t the biggest one, so there’s no need to just read the titles and close the page.
+This guide isn’t the biggest one, so there’s no need just to read the titles and close the page.
 Read the entire text, and use this as a to-do list.
-If you cover everything we list here you are guaranteed to be ahead of the pack.
+If you cover everything I list here, you are guaranteed to be ahead of the pack.

 How to grow your web hosting business

-Web hosting is sometimes regarded as a business where the money falls from the sky; people who move into the business move because of the thought of “easy money”, but I tell you from personal experience, that it is not so.
-Web hosting is a difficult job that requires a lot of effort, patience, nerve, and knowledge.
+Web hosting is sometimes regarded as a business where money grows on trees; people who move into the business move because of the thought of “easy money.”
+I tell you from personal experience that it is not so.
+Web hosting is a challenging industry requiring much effort, patience, nerve, and knowledge.

-Before we get to the part of “getting more clients”, I would like to address something.
-There are 3 ways you can grow your business.
-And that’s not just a web hosting business, that’s any business.
+Before we get to the part about “getting more clients,” I would like to address something.
+There are three ways you can grow your business.
+And that’s not just a web hosting business.
+That’s any business.

 - Get more clients

-- Sell your existing clients more often (get them to buy more often, more frequent)
+- Sell your existing clients more often (get them to buy more often, more frequently)

 - Increase prices (improve the quality of product, sell other products through upselling and cross-sell promotions, increase average sale)

-I learned that from Jay Abraham in a seminar, and it’s helped a lot.
-Later in this post we will dive deep into the “get more clients for you web hosting business”, but it doesn’t hurt to think about selling more, and selling something that’s more expensive.
+I learned that from Jay Abraham in a seminar, and it helped a lot.
+Later in this post, we will dive deep into the “get more clients for your web hosting business,” but it doesn’t hurt to think about selling more and selling something that’s more expensive.
 If you want to sound smart, you could also say that you are working on improving your LTV (lifetime value).
 That’s the total amount a business will spend with you on average.
 The higher the number, the better.

 3 ways you can grow your web hosting business